NEUDitao/NEUDitao.github.io/index.md

 layout: page
 ---

-I'm a Software Engineer employed at [Read AI](https://www.read.ai/), where I work on the Experiences team.
+I'm a Software Engineer employed at [Read AI](https://www.read.ai/), where I work on the Extensions team.
 I've also formerly worked at Meta.
 More details on my [work experience](/work-experience/) page.

 And if you're interested in the rest of me... read on...